Mediacorp: 1999 website hackings

 Two teenagers hacked the TCS and Mediacity websites on 15 June 1999.
-The hackers, simply known as "7digit" and "m3", defaced the main page carrying shouts to 7digit's friends, as well as messages against Bill Gates (here nicknamed "Bill Gays"), about Windows repeatedly crashing, and the Ministry of Education for their administration.
-The title of one of the websites was even renamed by 7digit to Mediashitty.
+The hackers, known as "7digit" and "m3", defaced the main page carrying a shoutout to 7digit's friends, as well as messages against Bill Gates, about repeated Windows crashes, and the Ministry of Education for their administration.
+One of the two websites was renamed "Singapore Mediashity Homepage".

-Mediacity was hacked again in September by mistuh green.
-TCS was considering a police investigation.
+TCS was reportedly considering a police investigation after Mediacity was hacked again in September by a "mistuh green".

-Edwin Ling Zhaoming, who hacked the Mediacity website in June, was jailed on 21 December, for a five month period.
-By March 2000, he apologised both TCS and Mediacity.
+Edwin Ling Zhaoming, who hacked the Mediacity website in June, was sentenced on 21 December to five months' imprisonment.
+By March 2000, he had apologised to both TCS and Mediacity.

 Copyright infringement with RecordTV

 In 2007, cloud software DVR service RecordTV (now InstantTV) filed a lawsuit against Mediacorp for copyright infringement which the latter claimed as "groundless threats".
 This comes after the company sent two "cease and desist" letters to RecordTV which "stated the consequences" of alleged copyright violations, which led Mediacorp counter-sued against RecordTV.
 In December 2009, Mediacorp won the case against RecordTV, in which the Singapore High Court found that RecordTV had infringed copyright laws by allowing users to record programmes shown on three Mediacorp-owned channels.
 However, this ruling was later overturned in favour of RecordTV by the Court of Appeals, and MediaCorp was ordered to pay costs and damages to RecordTV, and an injunction was issued against MediaCorp from issuing further threats against RecordTV.